Austerlitz Acquisition Co. I (NYSE:AUS) & Genius Sports (NYSE:GENI) Head-To-Head Survey

 Austerlitz Acquisition Co.
-I (NYSE:AUS – Get Rating) and Genius Sports (NYSE:GENI – Get Rating) are both small-cap consumer discretionary companies, but which is the better investment?
-We will contrast the two companies based on the strength of their dividends, institutional ownership, analyst recommendations, valuation, profitability, earnings and risk.
+I (NYSE:AUS – Get Rating) and Genius Sports (NYSE:GENI – Get Rating) are both small-cap consumer discretionary companies, but which is the better stock?
+We will contrast the two companies based on the strength of their earnings, profitability, institutional ownership, analyst recommendations, valuation, dividends and risk.

 This table compares Austerlitz Acquisition Co.
-I and Genius Sports’ revenue, earnings per share (EPS) and valuation.
+I and Genius Sports’ revenue, earnings per share and valuation.

 |Gross Revenue